 If a student becomes pregnant while enrolled in the Diagnostic Medical Imaging Program, disclosure of the pregnancy is entirely voluntary.
-However, since radiation to the unborn child could be harmful, the student is strongly encouraged to notify the program director in writing once there has been a confirmation of the pregnancy.
-Upon notification, the student will be scheduled to meet with the radiation safety officer or the Radiology DepartmentÕs physicist at the appointed clinical education setting.
+However, since radiation to the unborn child could be harmful, the student is strongly encouraged to notify the Program Director in writing once confirmation of the pregnancy has occurred.
+Upon notification, the student will be scheduled to meet with the Radiation Safety Officer or Radiology Department Physicist at the appointed clinical education setting.
 During the meeting, the student will be provided with potential risks and consequences of prenatal radiation exposure.